patrickdean/homegame/06-overland-travel.md

 ### Taking Watch

 The party establishes a watch order and the GM will choose one person to roll 2d6.
 On a 10+, the night passes without event.
-On 7-9, something happens that's not necessarily dangerout.
+On 7-9, something happens that's not necessarily dangerous.
 On 6 or lower, a danger approaches!
 Roll Wisdom (Perception).
 On a success, the party has time to prepare.

 ### End of Watch

-Once the rest is completed, the party may spend hit dice as they normall would at the end of a short rest.
+Once the rest is completed, the party may spend hit dice as they normally would at the end of a short rest.

 ### Spending A Day Encamped